Are Top College Consultants Worth It?

 2

-💨 Firms that Compare Their Success Rates to National Admit Rates Are Using a Smokescreen Metric
+Firm Success Rates vs National Admit Rates Are Smokescreen Metrics

 They Often Hide Underwhelming Top-Choice Outcomes.